Mulholland Drive (album)

 Mulholland Drive is the fourth studio album by Filipino singer-songwriter Eyedress, released on August 27, 2021, through Lex Records.
-Unlike previous Eyedress albums Mulholland Drive features guest producers and artists on the majority of the tracks.
+Unlike previous Eyedress albums, Mulholland Drive features guest producers and artists on the majority of the tracks.

 The album sleeve was created by design collective Brain Dead.
 Mulholland Drive includes a track named "Brain Dead".
 Eyedress held a launch party for Mulholland Drive at the Brain Dead Studios on August 23, a movie theatre in the Fairfax District, Los Angeles, and also used the same location to film a video for the track "Chad An Gordy".

 To promote the album Eyedress appeared on the cover the July 2021 issue of Alternative Press Magazine and co-hosted the Travis Mills Show on Apple Music 1 on September 14, playing the whole album and talking through the album track by track.

-Shortly after the album release, "Something About You" went viral in the US with Rolling Stone citing the track as the fastest-rising song on American streaming services for the week ending September 23, and was certified Gold in the USA in May 2022.
+Shortly after the album release, "Something About You" went viral in the US with Rolling Stone citing the track as the fastest-rising song on American streaming services for the week ending September 23, and was certified Gold in the USA in May 2022 and platinum in October 2023.